GOCDB/gocdb/INSTALL.md

 * A sample Apache config file is provided `config/gocdbssl.conf`.
 This file defines a sample apache virtual host for serving your GocDB portal, including URL mappings/aliases and SSL settings.
+For GocDB, three URL alias/directory-mappings are needed, one for the portal GUI page-controller, one for the public REST endpoints and one for the private REST endpoints.
+See the sample config file for details.

 ###Doctrine <a id="doctrine"></a>